 - What kind of stories are you looking to tell with your characters?

 - What kind of roles do you enjoy portraying?

 - What skills can help you advance?

 If you compare actors like Will Ferrell and Keanu Reeves, you’ll notice a lot of differences.
 While both are acclaimed actors, they have very different styles of acting, and therefore, different personas.
-From back in the day with movies like Speed and The Matrix, to recent films like John Wick, Keanu Reeves has created a no-nonsense persona that everyone identifies him with.
-On the other end, Will Ferrell is recognized for his comedic, witty, and ad-lib characters, as seen in movies such as Megamind, Wedding Crashers, The Lego Movies, The Internship, and so on.
+From back in the day with movies like Speed and The Matrix to recent films like John Wick, Keanu Reeves has created a no-nonsense persona that everyone identifies him with.
+Conversely, Will Ferrell is recognized for his comedic, witty, and spontaneous characters, as seen in movies such as Megamind, Wedding Crashers, The Lego Movies, The Internship, and so on.